samialam8/MvcMovie/README.md

-# MvcMovie
+# Creating ASP.NET Web APP
-Creating ASP.NET Web APP
+-> Going to create Movie App which will show movie list